sib-swiss/single-cell-training/docs/day3/differential_gene_expression.md

     CD8B 7.113148e-36  0.8536693 0.479 0.177 1.328238e-31
     ```

-    Indeed, a negative log2FC for CD4 meaning a lower expression in CD8+ T-cells, and a positive log2FC for CD8A and CD8B, meaning a higher expression in CD8+ T-cells.
+    Indeed, because we compared ident.1 = "CD8+ T cells" to ident.2 = "CD4+ T cells", a negative log2FC for the CD4 gene indicates a lower expression in CD8+ T-cells than in CD4+ T-cells, while a positive log2FC for the CD8A and CD8B genes indicates a higher expression in CD8+ T-cells.

-    Plotting the the genes in the T cells:
+    Plotting the genes in these two T-cell groups only:

     ```R
     Seurat::VlnPlot(seu_int,